rwilliaise/imgBot/README.md

 A discord bot focused on image manipulation and entertainment.
 Everything runs on K8s.

+## Local run
+Both the bot and server should run fine on local machines, just with environment vars set up.
+Make sure to set the working directory to a temporary folder to decrease junk files piling up.

+## K8s run
 First, before deploying anything, add bot token and appid as a secret:
 ```bash
 kubectl create secret generic imgbot-secret \